-- List the cranial bones, cranial nerves and facial muscles of the infant relevant to breastfeeding.
+- List the cranial bones, cranial nerves and facial muscles of the infant relevant to breast/chest feeding.

-- Describe the neurobehavior of the newborn infant that leads to breastfeeding.
+- Describe the neurobehavior of the newborn infant that leads to breast/chest feeding.

 - State the most important clinical practice that should be implemented immediately following birth.

-- Define the principles of infant positioning that facilitates breastfeeding.
+- Define the principles of infant positioning that facilitates breast/chestfeeding.

 - List the sequence of actions that lead to correct latch.

-- Describe the placement of the breast teat in relation to the infant's tongue and oral cavity.
+- Describe the placement of the nipple-areola complex in relation to the infant's tongue and oral cavity.

-- List the individual roles of the mother and the baby in milk transfer.
+- List the individual roles of the mother/lactating parent and the infant in milk transfer.